Deploy Applications

 Run the following commands on your build machine (laptop, server, or CI runner) to push a local image to your registry namespace.

-Your 6-digit registry username appears in the breadcrumb at the top of the Registry page
+Your registry username is the 6-digit number at the top of the Registry page.

-Reset Password button on the Registry page Click to enlarge
+Reset Password button on the Sixfab Registry page used to issue a new registry credential

 Save the password immediately